Balex8888/BlockchainDFIT/README.md

 // Quick Start
 npm start

-// Manual alternative, start the server npm run dev
+// Manual alternative, Start the server using npm run dev
-// Then open your browser to localhost:3001 to see the app http://localhost:3001/
+// Then open your browser to localhost:3001 to see the app running http://localhost:3001/
 ```